madebybo/mr.bo-co/site/content/work/rapt.md

 <div><img src="/work/rapt/design-sprint.jpg"></div>

-The second week was esentially another design sprint with more focus and refined goals.
+The second week was essentially another design sprint with more focus and refined goals.
 We also addressed technical issues and troubleshoot potential bugs along the way.

 ## iconography

-We decied to use icons to represent the variety of interactions that Yieldmo's formats are tracking.
+We decided to use icons to represent the variety of interactions that Yieldmo's formats are tracking.
 There are three keys to iconography pertaining to this project.

 - They need to be consistent with the Yieldmo brand and theme of the event.
 - They need to be distinct and diverse enough to be identified on mobile devices.